 Let’s make test prep fun with Close Reads!
 Close Reads allow teachers to feel confident that students are prepping for their standardized tests while engaging students in topics that interest them!

-When many of us think back to the time when we decided to become teachers, we often reminisce about wanting to spend time with kids or being a role model for students who are growing up in a similar situation to ourselves.
-Maybe we became teachers because we were excited to teach kids new skills that we, ourselves, love like playing basketball, drawing, reading, or writing stories.
+When many of us think back to the time when we decided to become teachers, we often reminisce about wanting to spend time with kids or being role models for students who are growing up in a similar situation to ourselves.
+Maybe we became teachers because we were excited to teach kids new skills that we, ourselves, love, like playing basketball, drawing, reading, or writing stories.

 We all have our reasons for wanting to work in the classroom, but I’m guessing there aren’t many…if any…reading this who decided to become a teacher because they couldn’t wait to focus on test prep.